apache/trafficserver/doc/developer-guide/architecture/architecture.en.rst

 document will be useful primarily to |TS| developers working on the |TS|
 codebase or plugins for |TS|.
-It is assumed the reader is already familiar with the :ref:`admin-guide` and specifically with :ref:`http-proxy-caching` and :ref:`configuring-the-cache` along with the associated configuration files and values.
+It is assumed the reader is already familiar with the :ref:`admin-guide` and specifically with :ref:`http-proxy-caching` and :ref:`admin-configuration` along with the associated :ref:`configuration files
+<admin-configuration-files>`.

 Unfortunately, the internal terminology is not particularly consistent, so this document will frequently use terms in different ways than they are used in the